 It needs a press kit

 Any successful Music PR campaign relies heavily on a press kit.
 The press kit contains lots of information about the client and the music being promoted.
 There are several elements in a typical music press kit.
-The bio or biography of the client is usually a one page story about the artist and how their music career started, musical influences, etc. There's may be an artist or band photograph and a link to a video.
-There will also be interesting quotes, tour information, music or book reviews and interviews.
+The bio or biography of the client is usually a one-page story about the artist and how their music career started, musical influences, etc. There's maybe an artist or band photograph and a link to a video.
+There will also be interesting quotes, tour information, music or book reviews, and interviews.
 A well-assembled press kit should also contain a link to a SoundCloud or other platform where the client's music can be heard.

 It needs a strong social media presence

 Before the internet, musicians needed to land a spot on primarily radio or television to get media exposure.
 All that has changed with social media.
-Most Music PR firms work with their clients to design compelling websites that showcase their artist with blogs, videos and fashion, in addition to music.
+Most Music PR firms work with their clients to design compelling websites that showcase their artists with blogs, videos, and fashion, in addition to music.
 Artists who blog are able to positively promote their brands and will usually receive high user engagement.

-Music PR Best Practices
+Why Music PR Matters

 It plans ahead